 Once you arrive there are a bunch of tables and places to rest right in front of the park entrance.
 There is a small beach where the majority of the people are enjoying the crystal clear water and exploring the underwater world.
 There also is a camping ground for those brave souls who want to spend more than one day on the island.

-Fort Jefferson itself is quite interesting and puzzling from construction stand point.
+Fort Jefferson itself is quite interesting and puzzling from a construction standpoint.
 The history is very interesting and the fact that is has survived in the middle of the ocean for so long is fascinating.
 You should take some time to explore and walk through the corridors.
 Make sure you get to the top and enjoy the views from there.
 When we were inside 1/3 was closed due to construction work so we did not explore the entire fort but we did get the idea.

-Overall if you have a day to spare and you are staying in Key West the Dry Tortugas is an absolute must see.
+Overall if you have a day to spare and you are staying in Key West the Dry Tortugas is an absolute must-see.
 You would not regret it.